-A: Any booking done prior to the date of cutover will need to be serviced by Southwest directly.
+A: Bookings done prior to the any of the GDS cutover dates will need to be serviced by Southwest directly.
 For any change or refund, please contact a Southwest agent for assistance.

-Q: I canceled a booking made when Southwest was Basic Booking.
-Can I use this credit in the GDS?
+Q: I canceled a booking made using BBR, Basic Booking, can this credit now be applied to a new ticket in GDS?

 Q: Will we still be able to hold bookings before ticketing?

 A: Yes, and part of the change to full participation is that a ticketing deadline will be generated for each booking.
 The reservation will be held until 11:59PM the next day.
 If not ticketed on time, the booking will be auto-canceled. **Please note that any churned reservations will result in a debit memo**

 Q: Will agents be able to add a Rapid Rewards loyalty number in their GDS bookings?

 A: Yes.
 Loyalty numbers in GDS bookings will be handled as with any other carrier.
 Clients with a Rapid Rewards status such as A-List, A-List Preferred will be recognized and applied in GDS bookings, through the status level in the FQTV line.
 However, at this time, Rapid Rewards numbers MUST be added prior to ticketing a GDS reservation, or the loyalty number will not be received by Southwest.
 A travel agent or traveler can add a Rapid Rewards number to a reservation post ticketing directly through Southwest.

 Q: How do we book groups with Southwest?
 Can we claim a PNR?